Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Integrated Observations

-and then assemble $\Phiaug$ via Eq.~\ref{eq:phiaug}.
-Of course, for certain kernels the $\Phibar$ integral may be doable analytically (e.g., Eq.~\ref{eq:sho_phibar}); this is preferred whenever possible for numerical stability over long transitions.
+where $\bm{F}_3$ and $\bm{F}_4$ are other block matrices irrelevant to the definition of $\Phibar$.
+That is, one can extract only $\bm{G}_3 \equiv \Phibar(\Delta)$ and then assemble $\Phiaug$ via Eq.~\ref{eq:phiaug}.
+Of course, for certain kernels, the $\Phibar$ integral may be doable analytically (e.g., Eq.~\ref{eq:sho_phibar}); this is preferred whenever possible for numerical stability over long transitions.

 The augmented process noise is